-Independent Auditor's Report
+Independent Auditors' Report

-To the Shareholders of Sangoma Technologies Corporation
+To the shareholders of Sangoma Technologies Corporation:

-We have audited the accompanying consolidated financial statements of Sangoma Technologies Corporation, which comprise the consolidated statements of financial position as at June 30, 2014 and 2013, and the consolidated statements of comprehensive income (loss), consolidated statements of changes in equity and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Sangoma Technologies Corporation and its subsidiaries, which comprise the consolidated statement of financial position as at June 30, 2015 and, the consolidated statements of comprehensive income, changes in equity, and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Consolidated Financial Statements
+Management's Responsibility for Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-Auditor's Responsibility
+Auditors' Responsibility

-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
-We conducted our audits in accordance with Canadian generally accepted auditing standards.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
+We conducted our audit in accordance with Canadian generally accepted auditing standards.
+Those standards require that we comply with ethical requirements and plan and perform an audit to obtain reasonable assurance whether the consolidated financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the consolidated financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
+The procedures selected depend on the auditors' judgment, including the assessment of the risks of material misstatement of the consolidated financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the consolidated financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the consolidated financial statements.

-We believe that the audit evidence we have obtained in our audits is sufficient and appropriate to provide a basis for our audit opinion.
+We believe that the audit evidence we have obtained in our audit is sufficient and appropriate to provide a basis for our audit opinion.